 • Avoid carpooling players from different households where possible.

 • Where possible only one guardian should attend per participant.

-• Please arrive no more 5 minutes prior to your start time.
+• Please arrive no more than 5 minutes prior to your start time.

 • Once your child is signed out please leave immediately.
 (5)

-• Please be prepared to social distance at all times and wear a face mask as necessary.
+• Please be prepared to social distance while viewing the session and to wear face mask as necessary.
 (6)

 • Inform USG any time your child misses a session through illness.
 (10)